Wynnum West: History

-A large Jagera and Quandamooka campsite, known as Lindum Camp, was located until the 1890s at what is now the corner of Sibley's Road and Fordel Street, to the immediate north and overlooking the Bombarpin lagoon.
+A large Jagera and Quandamooka campsite, known as Lindum Camp, was located until the 1890s at what is now the corner of Sibley Road and Fordel Street, to the immediate north and overlooking the Bombarpin lagoon.
 It became the only Aboriginal fishing reserve ever created in the southern Brisbane region.

 The area was first settled by Europeans in the 1860s, with land use focusing on agriculture and viticulture.
 Aboriginal people from Lindum Camp worked in these industries alongside the newcomers.
-Wynnum West and Lindum remained sparsely populated until the 1880s and 1890s, and it was not until the post-war years that significant development occurred.
+Wynnum West remained sparsely populated until the 1880s and 1890s, and it was not until the post-war years that significant development occurred.

 Lindum Methodist Sunday School opened on 7 February 1914 in a barn near the Lindum railway station.

 Lindum Baptist Church opened in 1920.
 A stump-capping ceremony was held on Saturday 4 October 1919.
 The church was officially opened on Sunday 25 January 1920.
 The church was at 95 Kianawah Road and is still extant, but no longer in use as a church.
 It is listed on the Brisbane Heritage Register.

 Wynnum West State School opened on 15 May 1922 with 57 students who came mostly from rural families.

 The suburb takes its name from the neighbouring suburb of Wynnum, which in turns takes its name from the Kabi language word winnam meaning the pandanus tree (Pandanus pedunculatus), but the Kabi language is not a local language in the area.
 The name Wynnum West and its boundaries were officially established by Queensland Place Names Board on 11 August 1975.

 Wynnum West Mission Baptist Church opened in 1926.
 There was a stump-capping ceremony on Saturday 27 November 1926.
 It was at 2124 Wynnum Road.
 It is now a private residence and is listed on the Brisbane Heritage Register.

 Lindum State School opened on an 8 acre site at 109 North Road on 25 January 1954.
 It closed on 31 December 2010 as it was amalgamated with Wynnum Central State School in Florence Street, and Wynnum North State School in Prospect Street to create a new Wynnum State School.
 The Lindum State School site was sold to adjacent Iona College.
 Lindum State School's website was archived.